-An erstwhile capital, it now makes for a magical stay with splendid views of the distant, heavenly Himalayas at Dorchula Pass with a soothing climate and relaxing ambience.
+An erstwhile capital, it now makes for a magical stay with splendid views of the distant, heavenly Himalayas at Dorchula Pass with a soothing climate and relaxing ambiance.

-City Highlights of Punakha After breakfast enjoy a beautiful hike to Khamsum Yulley Namgyal Chorten, built to remove negative forces and promote peace, stability and harmony in the changing world.
+Highlights Of Punakha Take a tranquil, beautiful hike to Khamsum Yulley Namgyal Chorten, built to remove negative forces and promote peace, stability and harmony in the changing world.
 Dominating upper Punakha Valley, the chorten affords commanding views of Mo Chhu and the mountainous peaks of Gasa.
 Visit Punakha Dzong, strategically built at the confluence of Pho Chhu and Mo Chhu rivers.
-Damaged by four catastrophic fires and an earthquake, the Dzong has been fully restored by the present King.
-In the afternoon, visit Chimi Lakhang, situated on a hillock and dedicated to Lama Drukpa Kuenley or the ‘Divine Madman’.
-Also known as the temple of fertility, barren couples wishing to have children pray here, as it is believed they are usually blessed with a child soon after.
-Walk across rice fields to the tiny settlement of Pana meaning ‘field’.
+Damaged by four catastrophic fires and an earthquake, the dzong has been fully restored by the present king.
+In the afternoon, visit Chimi Lakhang, situated on a hillock and dedicated to Lama Drukpa Kuenley (the Divine Madman).
+Also known as the temple of fertility, barren couples wishing to have children pray here as it is believed they are usually blessed with a child soon after.
+Walk across rice fields to the tiny settlement of Pana, meaning field.
 Visit Limbukha, famous for Bhutan’s infamous medicinal red rice.
-Enjoy trekking, kayaking and inner-tubing on Mo Chhu and Po Chhu rivers.

 Gateway to the Kingdom’s treasures!
 Known as the ‘Land of the Thunder Dragon,’ the charming town of Paro is home to Mt.
 Chumolhari and some of the oldest monasteries and temples in the region.